kyma-project/console/content/README.md

 ## Overview

 The project contains an application with the Docs UI page for the Kyma Console.
-The view enables you to list documentation.
+The view enables you to list the documentation.

 The [create-react-app](https://create-react-app.dev/) project provides the structure for this application.
 Read the project's [documentation](https://create-react-app.dev/docs/available-scripts/) for more information.